Handling events in apps for SharePoint

 Applies to: apps for SharePoint | Office 365 | SharePoint Server 2013

-Remote event receivers for apps for SharePoint
+Remote event receivers for cloud apps for SharePoint

-If you create a remote event receiver, your app can respond when a user adds, changes, or deletes a list, a list item, or a web.
+If you create a remote event receiver, your cloud app can respond when a user adds, changes, or deletes a list, a list item, or a web.
 For example, you can prevent users from deleting a key item from a list, and you can track which users add lists to your app.
 To add a remote event receiver, choose the Remote Event Receiver project item template, and then specify the type of remote event receiver that you want to add.
 For example, you can create a List Item Events receiver, which fires when a user adds or deletes a list item.
 You can view the available events when you create a remote event receiver, or you can view them later by opening Solution Explorer, choosing the node for the receiver, opening the Properties window, and then looking in the SharePoint Events section.
 When you create a remote event receiver, you must also specify the source of the events that you want that receiver to handle.
 For a List Item Events receiver, you can specify any list (such as Announcements, Calendar, or Contacts) in the current solution or on the site at the Site Url property of the app for SharePoint project.
 For more information, see How to: Create a remote event receiver and How to: Create an event receiver for an app for SharePoint.

 To debug an app for SharePoint project that has remote event receivers you can open it on a computer that has local installations of Visual Studio and SharePoint.
 However, the event receivers for such an app will work in remote deployments after you deploy it.
-You can also debug remote events in an app for SharePoint project by using the Windows Azure Service Bus.
+You can also debug remote events in an app for SharePoint project by using the Microsoft Azure Service Bus.
 For more information, see the Debugging remote events section in the topic Developing apps for SharePoint on a remote system.

 To process remote events, your solution needs a web application, so one is added if one doesn't already exist.
 That application is then used as the host web application for the app for SharePoint.